mohitjain/mohitjain/_posts/2012-10-20-rails-remove-empty-helpers.md

 title: Rails Remove empty helpers
 layout: post
 comments: true
 permalink: /2012/10/rails-remove-empty-helpers/
 description: Quick way to remove all empty helpers in ruby on rails.
 keywords:  optimizations, cleanup
 categories: optimization ruby-on-rails
 ---
 If you use rails generator to create scaffolds or controllers, it will also create some helpers, most of the helpers are useless, just remove them.

-Rails provides very useful generators to create scaffolds, models, controllers and views, when generating the scaffolds or controllers, it also creates some helpers, some of helpers may use, but I bet most of helpers in your project are empty.
+Rails provide handy generators to create scaffolds, models, controllers, and views when generating the scaffolds or controllers, it also creates some helpers, some of the helpers may use, but I bet most of the helpers in your project are empty.

-Helpers are good places to add helper method for view pages, but if you don’t need them, why you push these empty helpers to repository.
-Although your helpers are empty, rails still takes time to load them, Test::Unit or RSpec still load them to run tests.
+Helpers are right places to add the helper method for view pages, but if you don’t need them, why you push these empty helpers to the repository.
+Although your helpers are empty, rails still take time to load them, Test::Unit or RSpec still load them to run tests.

-So I recommend you to remove all the empty helpers from your project, the following is a script to detect empty helpers, remove them and corresponding unit tests or rspecs.
+So I recommend you to remove all the empty helpers from your project, the following is a script to detect empty helpers, remove them and corresponding unit tests or Rspecs.

 {% highlight ruby %}
 Dir.glob("app/helpers/**/*.rb").each do |file|